jaypinho/jaypinho.github.io/_posts/2016-01-24-de-anonymizing-the-ATP-28.markdown

 #### Important dataset caveats

-It's worth noting that, lacking an exact copy of the OddsPortal data Buzzfeed used, I had to compare their anonymized dataset with a completely separate dataset (the Jeff Sackmann repository).
+It's worth noting that, since Buzzfeed only released an anonymized version of the OddsPortal data they used, I had to compare that anonymized dataset with a completely separate one (the Jeff Sackmann repository).
 This necessarily introduces discrepancies and reduces accuracy.

 In [the **Show Legend** post](http://showlegend.tumblr.com/post/137644525409/the-buzzfeed-15-exposed) referenced earlier, Chris Bol (who is a far better data scraper than I) was able to pull the OddsPortal data that Buzzfeed used to build their dataset.
 Even working off what should be the same data that Buzzfeed had, he had to leave off the years 2009 and 2010 because of apparent discrepancies between the dataset he generated and the one Buzzfeed generated.
 Nevertheless, a follow-up analysis of the anonymized IDs using his dataset, instead of Jeff Sackmann's, would probably result in a cleaner comparison.